Consumer Complaints and Reviews

 2) We had multiple itineraries from a variety of sources: the online ad for the trip on the website, one we each received during the first night orientation, one from an email sent to us.
 Each one had a different time, different meeting location, etc.

 3) Eric ** was never available and the lady (I use the term "lady" loosely") was a nightmare.
 She looked like a homeless person who hadn't seen a hairbrush or a toothbrush for decades.

 4) The descriptions of an event often didn't coincide with what actually happened during the event.
 For example, on one we were supposed to enjoy a barbecue dinner - we got no dinner at all.
 On one, we were supposed to have a lunch described very different than what we actually were served.

 5) I personally had scheduled a scuba dive and paid for it.
 Our "bag lady" guide told me I should have scheduled it through her for a better deal.
 She asked my dive stats, weight, etc. Not knowing how these things are done, I gave her my information including the dive company I had booked with.
 I assumed she was going to get me a better deal at the same company for the same dive.
 Bag Lady apparently booked and billed me for an entirely different dive (I didn't want) from the different dive company.
 When I found I had to cancel due to flight issues, I called the company I had booked with for a refund and they obliged.
 Sometime later I see I was billed for "not notifying of my cancellation" by the company Bag Lady had booked with whom I had no knowledge of!
 This company charged me $70.

 6) We all agreed that All Singles Travel is managed by someone who isn't operating on all cylinders.

-How do I know I can trust these reviews about All Singles Travel?
+How do I know I can trust these reviews about Singles Travel Getaways?